nadar/github-markdown-fixer/README.md

 |argument|description
 |--------|----------
-|--dry     |run command in dry mode, does not change file contents.
+|--dry     |run command in dry mode, does not change file contents, but display which files would change.